dakivara/pgcrud/README.md

 ## Documentation

-The **pgcrud** documentation is currently under development.
-We are working on providing comprehensive guides, examples, and API references.
-Please be a little more patient.
+The link to the comprehensive documentation is [here](https://pgcrud.com/).
+Please note that it is still work in progress.

 ## Example

-Here we demonstrate how to manage relationships (parent and children) using **pgcrud**.
-Imagine you have an Author model that belongs to a Publisher (the parent) and has authored several Books (the children).
-With **pgcrud**, you can efficiently fetch a list of authors as Pydantic models, including their associated publisher and books, all in a single request.
+Imagine you have an Author and Book table in your database schema.
+Each author (the parent) has authored several books (the children).
+With pgcrud, you can efficiently fetch a list of authors as Pydantic models in a single request.

 ```python
 from typing import Annotated